Problem: I do not receive email, email does not send, or always goes to the “Spam” folder. How to troubleshoot mail delivery.

-You must configure your form with the “Custom E-mail From:” setting to an email address on the same web domain as your web site.
-Dreamhost does not allow PHP to send email unless the envelope sender email address is on the same web domain as your web site.
+You must set the “Return-path address (recommended)” setting to an email address on the same web domain as your web site.
+Dreamhost does not allow PHP to send email unless the Return-path address is on the same web domain as your web site.
 And they require it to be a real address on that domain that is configured in the Dramhost Web Panel, or mail will NOT SEND!
 (They do this to help prevent spam.)

-Why does the email appear to be from my instead of the user who sent the form?
+Why does the email appear to be from my email address instead of the user who sent the form?

-Did you previously set the “E-Mail From” as in step 4 of this FAQ? (some servers require it).
+Did you previously set the “Return-path address” as in step 3a of this FAQ? (some servers require it, and that’s good).

-Every email this form sends has a “Reply To” set to the person who filled out the form unless you disabled the “E-mail” field by setting it to “Not Available” on the form edit page.
-If it is set like that, then the reply can never go to the person who filled out the form because you turned off collecting their email address.
+Every email this form sends has a “Reply To” set to the person who filled out the form unless you disabled the “Email address” field.